raffscardoso/Numerical-Analysis/README.md

     This program takes the data-points as input and computes the newton divided differences in terms of forward differences for nth order and takes the value at given x and gives the value of f(x).

 *Gregory-Newton backward difference interpolation*
     This program takes the data-points as input and computes the newton divided differences in terms of backward differences for nth order and takes the value at given x and gives the value of f(x).

+**Integration**

+In this directory, you can find some algorithm for integration when given an interval and the step length of the sub-intervals.

+*Simphson's 1/3 rule*
+    This program takes the limits of the interval and computes the integration the given static function using simphson's 1/3 rule.

+*Trapezoidal rule*
+    This program takes the limits of the interval and computes the integration t he given static function using trapezoidal's rule.